OutSystems/docs-product/src/develop/ui/inputs/switch-checkbox.md

 # Switch or Toggle a Boolean Value

-To gather end-user input for a boolean value in a form, OutSystems provides two types of widgets:
+To gather end user input for a boolean value in a form, OutSystems provides two types of widgets:

 * ![](../../../shared/icons-tools/checkbox-widget.png) Check Box
 * ![](../../../shared/icons-tools/switch-widget.png) Switch (for Reactive Web and Mobile only)